jielab/penguin/README.md

 > ## Ideally, we could see the virus mutation data like below
-> > ## graph-based
+> > ### graph-based
-> > ## head-to-head comparison
+> > ### head-to-head comparison

 ![ECG](./images/ecg.gif)

-> The idea is that a basic tree with "infrastructral nodes" is constructed, and it is relatively stable.
+> ## The idea is that a basic tree with "infrastructral nodes" is constructed, and it is relatively stable.
-> When more and more virus sequence is added, like the tree leaves, some of the "novel" leaves could potentially move the tree a tiny bit.
+> ## When more and more virus sequence is added, like the tree leaves, some of the "novel" leaves could potentially move the tree a tiny bit.
-> > The visualization would look like "Wind and Words" By Impossible Bureau, ranked "The 25 Best Data Visualizations of 2018".
+> > ### The following visualization is from "Wind and Words" By Impossible Bureau, ranked "The 25 Best Data Visualizations of 2018".

 ![Screensaver](./images/rotate.gif)

-> Finally, we aim to dilver a visualization accessible to everyone, just like the screen protection image on Mac OS
+> ## Finally, we aim to dilver a visualization accessible to everyone, just like the screen protection image on Mac OS

 ![Screensaver](./images/screensaver.gif)